snowaski/Supervised-Grasping-Public/README.md

 # Supervised-Grasping

 This repository contains the means to train a model with Action Image inputs.
-From there, grasps can be sampled and run through the netowrk to determine the grasp that has the most possibilty of success.
+From there, grasps can be sampled and run through the netowrk to determine the grasp that has the highest probability of success.

 ## Requirements